gc-na/cshellwiki.github.io/wiki/vgextend_english.md

-# [Linux] Bash vgextend Uso equivalente: Extend a volume group
+# [Linux] C Shell (csh) vgextend用法: Extend a volume group

 ## Overview
-The `vgextend` command in Linux is used to add physical volumes to an existing volume group.
-This allows you to increase the storage capacity of the volume group, enabling you to manage more logical volumes or increase the size of existing ones.
+The `vgextend` command is used in the context of Logical Volume Management (LVM) on Linux systems.
+It allows you to add physical volumes to an existing volume group, thus increasing its available storage capacity.

 ## Usage
 The basic syntax of the `vgextend` command is as follows: